tradecloud/tradecloud-sdk-dotnet/object-storage/UploadDocument/README.md

 - amend authenticationUrl if necessary
 - fill in username on Tradecloud
 - fill in password on Tradecloud
-- amend sendOrderUrl in necessary
+- amend uploadDocumentUrl in necessary
 - fill in document path (for example `test.pdf`)

 ## Run